BrewBlox/brewblox-documentation/docs/user/wireguard.md

 # Remote access

+It's nice to be able to check up on the status of your brew while away from home, or edit block settings.
+Because this involves the internet, this must be done safely and securely - you don't want strangers in control of your brew.

 When you visit a website (or the Brewblox UI), your browser sends multiple requests to the server.
 This includes requests for current block values and graph data, but also requests for block changes.
 For this to be safe, the server must be able to trust the client.